 The second Blue Beetle, Ted Kord, had his girlfriend Tracy as a Secret Keeper during his Charlton incarnation.

-It's pretty much revealed in DC Comics' Identity Crisis, that all the superheroes (the ones whose identities remain a secret) know each other's identities.
+It's revealed in DC Comics' Identity Crisis, that all the superheroes (the ones whose identities remain a secret) know each other's identities.

 Whether or not the superheroes' secret keepers are aware of the others are open to debate.
 Especially considering that Jean Loring knows Tim Drake is Robin, despite Tim having his identity a deep secret even from Bruce's allies.